 Nordic Blue Bioeconomy Network

-A network of high-level blue bioeconomy experts has been established and will focus on:
+A network of high-level blue bioeconomy experts.

 The development of new education and training programs.